CBEP-SoCB-Details/Wolfs_Neck_N_Deposition/Derived_Data/NTN_Aggregated_Data.md

 ```

 <img src="NTN_Aggregated_Data_files/figure-gfm/plot_recent_weekly-1.png" style="display: block; margin: auto;" />
-We note no anomalously high nitrate values in 2012, but several high –
+We note one very high nitrate values in 2012, but several high – but not
-but not outrageous – NH4 concentrations that year.
+outrageous – NH4 concentrations that year.

 That year saw significant changes in management at Wolfe’s Neck Farm.
-It
-is possible that 2012 was the year that the Wolfe’s Neck Farm manure
-management system was decommissioned, which would have released
-significant ammonium locally.
-If that is the case, that year would not
-be reflective of regional deposition.

-We have placed a call to Wolfe Neck Farm to explore and hopefully
-confirm that possibility.
+Wolfe’s Neck in an agriculture and environmental educational center
+adjacent to the atmospheric deposition monitoring location.

+We checked with the farm staff, and they were not operating the farm
+that year.
+The farm was leased, and so they have no information on
+management activities that year.